 This Slice Of Paradise Will Become Your New Favorite Hawaii Hangout

 With more than 750 miles of stunning coastline and countless incredible beaches, the Hawaiian Islands are home to more coastal hangouts than any other American State.
-And while nothing compares to the feeling of fine white sand beneath your toes and turquoise waters crashing against the shore, this little slice of paradise along the Hawaiian coast comes pretty close.
+And while nothing compares to the feeling of fine white sand beneath your toes and turquoise waters crashing against the shore, the little slice of paradise known as Cromwell’s Beach in Hawaii comes pretty close.

 Have you experienced this gorgeous slice of paradise for yourself?
 Why not make a day out of your visit to Cromwell’s Beach and take this stellar southeastern Oahu road trip or perhaps plan a visit to Doris Duke’s Shangri La?

 All of Hawaii's beaches are jaw-droppingly gorgeous, but the beaches of Oahu -- especially the North Shore -- are especially extraordinary.
 In addition to Cromwell's Beach, Kailua Beach is another Oahu stunner.
 With powder-soft, white sand, magnificent turquoise, clear water, and swaying palm trees, Kailua Beach is a photographer’s paradise – if you can catch the beach during a low-traffic period, that is.
 The water is relatively shallow, and is perfect for enjoying a lazy day at the beach.
 If you're looking for somewhere a bit quieter, you should also check out Kailua's neighbor, Lanikai Beach.

 What are some other things to do on Oahu?